LIKE IT NEVER HAPPENED

 He warned us to not read the content online because it was likely to cause some type of wound.
 He also mentioned that while some of the information was true, not all of it was—a statement that felt like a common gaslighting tactic often used by Network leaders.

-At our next small group meeting, there was not a single discussion about what happened.
+There was not a single discussion about what happened.
 No questions.
 No offer to talk more in depth about it.
+Our small group leader did not even mention it or offer space to process for anyone who was needing the additional support.
 Once again, it was business as usual.
 Nothing to see here.

-Overall, we were strongly discouraged from discussing the situation with each other and reading what was being posted online.
+Overall, we were strongly discouraged from discussing the situation with each other and reading what was posted online.
 I told my small group leader and a friend that I was periodically checking the Reddit thread.
-I believed that if I were truly called to Christland Church, I needed to understand what was being said.
+I believed that if I were truly called by God to attend Christland Church, I needed to understand what was being said.
 I needed to know what I was standing with and defending.

 My group leader actively discouraged me from reading this information saying it “wasn’t wise.”

 We were strongly discouraged from discussing the situation with each other and reading what was being posted online.
+If anyone asked their small group leader questions about Steve Morgan or Leaving the Network, they were all instructed to give the exact same response.
+Which was essentially, “let’s go talk to the pastor.”

 I absolutely believe that God forgives even the most heinous sins and that Steve Morgan’s sins have been blotted out by God.
 However, the concern lies in his character and whether he still qualifies to be a pastor.
 If a teacher ever committed sexual assault against a minor, it would be nearly impossible for them to be able to work in education again.
 How does this same logic not apply to church leaders?